efritz/blog/content/resume/_index.md

     meta="2019 to 2023"
     >}}

-I was a staff-level software engineer leading the Language Platform Tea (a subteam of Code Intelligence).
+I was a staff-level software engineer leading the Language Platform Team (a subteam of Code Intelligence).
 Our team worked to provide fast and precise code intelligence to power code navigation operations such as cross-repository go-to-definition and global find-references.
 Most recently, we were expanding our scope to usefully provide precise code intelligence data to other product teams at Sourcegraph.

 My goals for the platform revolved around increasing adoption of precise code intelligence by supporting an increasing number of languages, build systems, and project configurations in our [auto-indexing infrastructure](https://sourcegraph.com/docs/code_navigation/explanations/auto_indexing); and pivoting the current persistence and API structure from [LSIF](https://lsif.dev/) to [SCIP](https://scip.dev/), a code intelligence index format that we developed in early 2022 that unlocks the next generation of code intelligence features.